worldofmarcus/project-portfolio-5/README.md

 # Acknowledgements
 This fictional site was created for Portfolio Project #5 (E-Commerce Applications Portfolio Project) - Diploma in Full Stack Software Development Diploma at the [Code Institute](https://www.codeinstitute.net).
 I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for relevant feedback during the project and my fantastic wife for supporting me through all the projects.

+This is my last project here at Code Institute and I would like to thank you guys for a really exciting and rewarding education (which I managed to complete in 5 months). :)

 *Marcus Eriksson, 2022-11-22*

 [Back to top](<#table-of-content>)